SeldonIO/seldon-core/doc/source/python/python_module.md

     * Provide a numpy array, binary data or string data as payload or get random data generated as payload for given shape
     * Send data as tensor, TFTensor or ndarray

 Basic usage of the client is to create a `SeldonClient` object first.
-For example for a Seldon Deployment called "mymodel` running in the namespace `seldon` with Ambassador endpoint at "localhost:8003" (i.e., via port-forwarding):
+For example for a Seldon Deployment called "mymodel" running in the namespace `seldon` with Ambassador endpoint at "localhost:8003" (i.e., via port-forwarding):

 ```python
 from seldon_core.seldon_client import SeldonClient